• About share house

 • Rent: 100,000 yen

-The remaining 150,000 yen must be used to cover utility bills and food costs, which tends to make it difficult to save money each month and to cover unexpected expenses.
+The remaining 150,000 yen must be used to cover utility bills and food costs, which tends to make it difficult to save money each month or to make unexpected expenses.

-Rental rent is a large fixed expense that affects your entire life, so it is important to search and choose carefully with a long-term perspective, without being distracted by immediate facilities or location.
+Rental rent is a large fixed cost that affects your entire life, so it is important to search and choose carefully with a long-term perspective, without being distracted by immediate facilities or location.

-Reasons why people feel that living alone on a monthly salary of 250,000 yen is "tough" and the reality of the situation
+Reasons why people feel that living alone on a take-home pay of 250,000 yen is "tough" and the reality of the situation

-At first glance, a take-home income of 250,000 yen seems like a sufficient amount for one person to live on, but the reality is that many people find it to be "surprisingly tough."
+At first glance, a take-home pay of 250,000 yen seems like a sufficient amount for living on your own, but the reality is that many people find it "surprisingly difficult."

-The first reason cited is the rising cost of rent and living expenses.
+The first reason cited is the rising cost of rent and living.
 Rent is especially high in urban areas, and food and utility costs are also affected by rising prices.
-In addition, if you continue to have unexpected expenses such as social expenses and subscriptions, you may not be able to save money.
-Living alone requires you to cover all your expenses yourself, and if your income and expenditure are out of balance, mental anxiety will increase.
+Furthermore, a series of unexpected expenses, such as social expenses and subscriptions, can leave little room for savings.
+Living alone requires you to cover all your expenses yourself, and having an imbalance in income and expenditure can increase mental anxiety.

-Here we will focus on real voices and causes, such as "What is difficult in actual daily life?" and "What situations cause trouble?", and provide detailed explanations including solutions.
+Here we will focus on real voices and causes, such as "What is difficult in actual daily life?" and "What situations cause problems?", and provide detailed explanations, including solutions.

-Voices of people who have lived alone on a monthly salary of 250,000 yen
+Voices of people who have lived alone on a take-home pay of 250,000 yen

-When you talk to people who actually live alone on a monthly take-home pay of 250,000 yen, you find that the level of financial comfort depends greatly on "where you live" and "lifestyle."
+When you talk to people who actually live alone on a monthly take-home pay of 250,000 yen, you realize that the level of financial comfort depends greatly on "where you live" and "lifestyle."

-For example, people living in rural areas with low rent say, "We can live comfortably" and "We can save money every month," while people in high-rent areas such as central Tokyo say, "We're barely making ends meet, let alone saving," and "We have to give up on hobbies and travel."
+For example, people living in rural areas with low rent say they are "living comfortably" and "can even save money every month," while those in high-rent areas such as central Tokyo say they are "not even saving, we're barely making ends meet" and "have to put off hobbies and travel."

-Also, people's feelings differ depending on whether they receive bonuses or have a side job.
-Many people say that "it's tough if you have high fixed expenses even if you have an income," and there are many cases where the problem is "high housing and living costs" rather than wasteful spending.
-Make sure you clearly define your conditions for how much rent you want to spend, and consult with a real estate agent.
+Additionally, people's perceptions will differ depending on whether they receive bonuses or have a side job.
+Many people say, "Even if I have an income, it's tough if my fixed expenses are high," and there are many cases where "high housing and living costs" are the problem rather than wasteful spending.
+Make sure you clearly define your target rent and consult with a real estate agent.

 How much do you need to live comfortably?